Shigeo Miyato: New Japan Pro Wrestling and UWF international

-Retirement and commentary career
+Retirement

 In September 1995, he announced his retirement from his professional wrestling in-ring career.

 After this, Miyato would take a break from professional wrestling and later train future professional wrestlers.
 He has commentated on many wrestling shows since.

+In 1999, Miyato established the UWF Snake Pit Japan gym (now CACC Snake Pit Japan).
+He based it on the original Snake Pit in England, where he visited and trained at in 1995.
+Billy Robinson and Lou Thesz were the first head coaches at Snake Pit Japan.

 Personal life

 Miyato was born and raised in Kanagawa, Japan.
 He still lives there today.
 He took an interest in wrestling from a young age.